Peter Cathcart Wason: Early studies

 Much of Peter Wason's first areas of experimentation was not in the field of psychology of reasoning, but language and psycholinguistics.
 Wason and Jones performed an experiment in which subjects were asked to evaluate numerical statements, such as "7 is even" and "9 is not odd", and state whether the statement is true or false.
 The results revealed that affirmative assertions were evaluated faster as true rather than false, but evaluation of negative assertions occurred faster as false rather than true.
 From these results, Wason came to the conclusion that negatives are used in daily discourse to correct common misconceptions.
 An example of this usage would be "The chair is not here".
 Wason continued to explore and experiment in the field of psycholinguistics.
 With Susan Carey at the Harvard Center for Cognitive Studies, Wason found that context affects comprehension of an utterance, measured in time taken to respond.
 Participants were likely to respond more quickly to the statement "Circle number 4 is not blue" in a context in which all of the other circles were red.
 Wason came to the conclusion context affects comprehension.

-The Beginning of the Psychology of Reasoning
+Psychology of reasoning

 Before the creation of psychology of reasoning, it was a commonly held belief that humans reasoned by logical analysis.
-Wason argued against this logicism, saying that humans are unable to reason, and quite frequently fall prey to biases.
+Wason argued against this "logicism", saying that humans are unable to reason, and quite frequently fall prey to biases.
 Wason thought many of the things in his life were inconsistent and therefore unreasonable.
 When he designed his experiments, Wason's goal was to examine the illogical nature of humans.
 Wason also wanted to look further into the confirmation bias, the tendency to strive toward proving one's hypothesis instead of disproving it.